lootag/ImageAuGomentationCLI/README.md

 By default, the command will run in the current directory, that is ```.```.
 If you wish to run it in a directory other than ```.``` you'll need to specify a value for the ```-folder``` argument.
 #### 1) Scan your dataset
 The first thing you might want to do is get a picture of your dataset.
-You can do this running
+You can do this by running
 ```$> augoment -scan -folder="/path/to/folder/"```.
 This will print a list of all the classes in your dataset, with their corresponding number of instances.
 It's important to note that at the moment the utility only supports PASCAL_VOC.
 However, implementing readers and writers for your own custom format is pretty straightforward.